Assistant Crown Solicitor

 - employee complaints and grievance processes, bullying and harassment

 - Overseeing and coordinating a team of lawyers representing the State in relation to 22 race discrimination complaints brought against the State and 38 of its officers by a prisoner, comprising 551 pages of handwritten complaint material, over a five-year period.
 The prisoner withdrew each of the complaints.

-- Defending a department involved a series of industrial disputes and subsequent unfair dismissal proceedings brought by an employee in the Queensland Industrial Relations Commission.
+- Defending Queensland Health in the matter of Minogue v Queensland Health which involved a series of industrial disputes and subsequent unfair dismissal proceedings brought by the employee in the Queensland Industrial Relations Commission.
 The decision is an important precedent in considering the breakdown of the relationship of trust and confidence between employer and employee.

-- Preparation of discipline correspondence and conduct of subsequent unfair dismissal proceedings and penalties which addressed the right of an employer to take into account an employee’s conduct during the discipline process.
+- Preparation of discipline correspondence and conduct of subsequent unfair dismissal proceedings and penalties in the matter of Whyte v Department of Justice and Attorney-General, which addressed the right of an employer to take into account an employee’s conduct during the discipline process.

 - Providing complex advice to the State in relation to potential liability under State and Federal anti-discrimination laws arising from the implementation of a significant redress scheme.

-- Representing the complainant in a matter before the Anti-Discrimination Tribunal Queensland and Supreme Court of Queensland, a leading Australian authority on the vicarious liability of employers in anti-discrimination claims.
+- Representing the complainant in Hopper v Mt Isa Mines Ltd before the Anti-Discrimination Tribunal Queensland and Supreme Court of Queensland, a leading Australian authority on the vicarious liability of employers in anti-discrimination claims.